hotaru555/seminar-slides/slide.md

 ---

+## SP Schemes Dedicated to Single-Threaded Programs: a mature technology

-## nondeterministic factors:
+### nondeterministic factors:

 - Uncertain instruction.
 - Uncertain function
 - System call
-- Interrupt and signal:  appended on an instruction and record the serial number of the instruction/encapsulating effects of interrupts into some library functions
+- Interrupt and signal:  appended on an instruction and record the serial number of the instruction
 - Trap
 - I/O operation
 - DMA: